The Dwarfie Stane – talking Trolld, echoes and cliffside caves

 Bremner exhibited his artefact at a meeting of the Glasgow Archaeological Society, where “some of the learned professors…pronounced it as being a ritualistic object.”

-Unfortunately, there are no illustrations of the artefact and its present location is not known.
+Unfortunately, there are no illustrations of the artefact and its present location is unknown.

 The Dwarfie Hamars. (📷 Jo Bourne)